Catholic Stuff (2018)

 Overall, American Catholic churches lost 5% of their membership during the last decade, and the decline would have been much steeper if not for the offsetting impact of Catholic immigrants from Latin America, primarily Mexico.
 But Mexi-centric parishes alienate many traditional Anglo Catholics, with the Spanish language Masses, unfamiliar ceremonies and celebrations.
 Some find more traditional parishes elsewhere; others simply drift away.

 It has often been pointed out that Latinos won't volunteer to help out with parish duties/activities the way Anglos do/did.
 Based on discussions I've had with various parishioners in parishes throughout the U.S., 'Latinos' is too broad a classification.
 For example, Cuban immigrants are and have been great supporters of parishes, both financially and volunteer-wise.
 On the other hand, Mexicans fail to provide much in the way of volunteers or money.
-One usher I spoke to characterized the difference as "twenties versus dollar bills."
+One usher I spoke to characterized the difference as "twenties versus dollar bills" in the collection plate.

 There are other problems as well: